 1. As the purpose of the Fair is for the betterment of agriculture and the community, each exhibit shall be such as to teach a lesson in agriculture or community betterment or contain some part that does so.

 2. Exhibitors from any place in the U.S.A. may enter the open classes.
 The Fair Directors reserve the right to accept entries based on available space.
 Only members of Lawrence County 4-H Clubs and students enrolled in Lawrence County Schools may enter the classes in Department 10.
-Entries for all livestock classes, including group classes must be made by July 15, 2017.
+Entries for all livestock classes, including group classes must be made by July 15, 2018.
 Entries received after the space is filled will be refused.
 A check covering entry fees as listed in each class where applicable must accompany the entry blank.
-After entries close, livestock exhibitors may substitute within classes, but not between classes, except for dairy animals which have freshened.
+After entries close, livestock exhibitors may substitute within classes, but not between classes, except for dairy animals – they may substitute between classes. which have freshened.
 Exhibitors must use an entry blank for Open, 4-H & FFA classes.

 3. Exhibitors earning $600 or more in premiums must furnish the Premium Office with their Social Security number.

 4. 4-H and FFA members may show the same animals in open and youth classes, if the entry fees for the classes are paid and if proper entry blanks are filed by the entry deadline, July 15, 2018.

 5. Market Swine must arrive 8:00 am – 10:00 am Sunday.
 All other market animals will begin weigh-in at 4:00 PM Sunday.
 All livestock including horses must be in stalls by 9:00 pm Sunday.

 6. All breeding animals must remain until 11:00 pm Saturday except Rabbits who will remain until 10:00 am Sunday.
 Market animals that do not meet minimum standard weight requirements should be removed from the grounds by 4:00 pm Monday.
 Please see Junior Livestock Association Rules for complete details.